-In addition to the 3000 trees planted to replace those lost to Dutch Elm Disease, projects completed with Buffalo Green Fund, Inc. involvement include:
+In addition to several major tree plantings throughout the City (ReTree and Leaf a Legacy), projects completed with Buffalo Green Fund, Inc. involvement include:

 - Gates Circle restoration

 - beautification of Cathedral Park and Niagara Square

 - daffodils and trees planted in Delaware Park (an Olmsted Park)

 - tree replanting on Delaware Avenue and adjacent streets in collaboration with then Erie County Legislator Judith Fisher

 - Installation of Welcome to Buffalo signs along NYS Thruway (190N at 90W interchange) and Kensington Expressway